-In the production process, the Company is focusing on implementing the digital transformation at its largest production plant in Turkey.
+Growing digitization The Company is increasingly developing its products digitally.
+In this connection, the use of digital prototypes is shortening development times.
+The high degree of detail provided of the product development process by 3D virtualization permits a realistic depiction of colors and contours.
+The development of shirts, ties and knitwear of the HUGO brand is already completely digitized.
+The Company plans to use this technology for other product groups as well. → Research and Development Digital transformation In the production process, the Company is focusing on implementing the digital transof production formation at its largest production plant in Turkey.
 On the road towards the "smart factory", key milestones have already been passed with the digital networking of all production machinery, employees, processes and products.
 This already allows the real-time tracking of various production data.
-In connection with sourcing activities, the digital exchange of product specifications with suppliers makes it possible to reduce lead times and ensures uniform product standards.

-Sourcing and Production

-Strong logistics platform ensures smooth distribution process To achieve efficient utilization of its distribution and logistics capacities, HUGO BOSS relies on a uniform modern IT platform and high-level automation at its own distribution hubs.
-In addition to three distribution hubs located in the immediate vicinity of its head office in Metzingen for hanging garments, flat-packed goods and its European online business, the logistics facility in Midway, Georgia, United States was linked up to the Group-wide ERP system last year.
-These modern warehouses achieve high speeds and quality in supplying own retail stores for ready-to-sell articles in particular.
+In connection with sourcing activities, the digital exchange of product specifications with suppliers makes it possible to reduce lead times and ensures uniform product standards. → Sourcing and Production Strong logistics platform To achieve efficient utilization of its distribution and logistics capacities, HUGO BOSS relies on a uniform modern IT platform and high-level automation at its own distribution ensures smooth distribution process hubs.
+In addition to three distribution hubs located in the immediate vicinity of its head office in Metzingen for hanging garments, flat-packed goods and its European online business, the logistics facility in Midway, Georgia, United States was linked up to the